 Pictured above is Heading For Home, varnished watercolour on 10 x 10" panel.
 This painting began as a doodle in my sketchbook (shown below), during our camping trip to Lake of the Woods.
 This was drawn entirely from my imagination.

-When planning the colour scheme for the painting, I wanted to try some complementary sunset hues, hence the orange and turquoise.
+When planning the colour scheme for the painting, I wanted to try some complementary sunset hues.
+I found a photo of a random sunset in my archives and the unusual colour combination of turquoise and peach caught my eye.
 I added the canoe and paddlers in the distance to imply the end of a fabulous, strenuous day spent exploring the wonders of Nature, when it is time to return home before dark.

 Shown above is Misty Blues, varnished watercolour on 8 x 8" panel.
 This foggy Lake Superior scene was inspired by a photo taken by my Facebook friend Ellen VanLaar.
 Last May, she posted the photo shown below of a foggy morning at Coppermine Point, which is near her home between Pancake Bay and Lake Superior Provincial Park.
 Ellen graciously gave me permission to use her photo as a painting reference.